-Next to as being a famous portraitist, Carriera was also a woman of letters.
-In fact, she wrote a treatise about the art of pastel and several poems.
-She also wrote a diary about the society of her time and of her experience as a painter.
-Thanks to the letters she collected from her correspondence, we now have her testimonies of the relationships with her clients.
+Next to being a famous portraitist, Carriera was also a woman of letters.
+She wrote a treatise about the art of pastels and several poems.
+She also wrote a diary about the society of her time and her experience as a painter.
+Thanks to the letters she collected from her correspondence, we now have testimonies of her relationships with her clients.
 Other letters give us her views on some aspects of her art.

 First Steps into Her Career: Miniatures